iranimij/magento-mcp-node-server/README.md

   - `addresses` (array, optional): A list of customer addresses.
 - `password` (string): The customer's password.

+example prompt: create a new customer

 ### 4. `create-simple-product`
 Creates a new simple product in Magento.

+example prompt: create a new simple product

 **Parameters:**
 - `product` (object): An object containing the product's details.